-Mini-fridges are useful in college dorm rooms, game rooms and other locations where size and convenience are considerations.
+A mini fridge leaking water or otherwise not performing well can put a damper on its use in a college dorm room, game room or other location where size and convenience are considerations.
 A mini-fridge typically stores beverages for parties, but it can also be used to hold small amounts of food.
-Mini-fridges can develop multiple issues that disrupt their operation and require troubleshooting.
+If you troubleshoot mini fridge problems, you may be able to resolve the problem quickly and easily.

 The mini-fridge, with its propensity for building up frost, can also leak a lot of water if you're not careful.
 Condensation can build up, especially if the fridge is full since the air will not flow through the fridge as effectively and condensation will build up in pockets throughout the fridge.
 In addition, a mini-fridge has the usual risks of any fridge regarding leaks in hoses and connections that need to be monitored.
 Placing the fridge on a mat can help protect the floor in the event of a leak, and the fridge should always be kept on a level surface.

 Most mini-fridges do not have a self-defrost feature, and many have a very small freezer section near the top of the fridge.
 As a result, this will build up a thick layer of frost over time that needs to be thawed before it blocks access to the freezer entirely.
 The frost builds up faster if the freezer is full since the moisture builds up and freezes around the edges, and then that ice expands.